 How Do I Know If I Need a Visa?

 To find out if you need a visa, go to the Italian government's Visa for Italy website.

 There you will select your nationality and country of residence, how long you plan to stay (up to 90 days or more than 90 days), and the reason for your visit.
 If you plan to travel as a tourist, select tourism.
 Click confirm to see if you need a visa.
 If you are traveling as a student for a period of longer than 90 days, your home institution or the school in Italy where you are registered to study will help you arrange to stay legally in Italy.

 How to Get an Italian Visa

-If you do need a visa, you will be taken to a page that tells you what is required with links for the necessary forms, where to apply, and the cost.
+If you do need a visa, the Visa for Italy website will take you to a page that tells you what is required with links for the necessary forms, where to apply, and the cost.
 Submission of an application does not guarantee that you will get a visa so do not travel until you have the actual visa.

 If you have more questions or need help with your visa application, you will also find an email address on that page.

 Please direct any visa questions you have to the email address given for the embassy or consulate in the country where you live.